flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 All in all, this may not seem that thriving for a new chip series, but remember that ARM's CPUs speak many 'languages'.
 In the case of an ARM11-based core, you are provided with:

 - The main 32-bit ISA, called **ARMv6**.
 - A compressed alternative called **Thumb**.
 Its instructions fit in 16-bit words instead.
-If you'd like to know more, I go over it in the [Game Boy Advance article](game-boy-advance#tab-2-3-squeezing-performance), as it weighs significant importance in that console.
+If you'd like to know more, I go over it in the [Game Boy Advance](game-boy-advance#tab-2-3-squeezing-performance) and [Nintendo DS](nintendo-ds#tab-1-2-arm946e-s) articles, as it weighs significant importance in those consoles.
 - **Jazelle**, a Java bytecode interpreter, mostly forgotten and left unused.
 I've mentioned a bit of it in the [Wii article](wii#the-hidden-co-processor).
 - Any extension bundled into the core.
 For instance, the MPCore includes a **Vector Floating-point Coprocessor** with additional instructions to control said coprocessor [@cpu-vfp].